Tommie1236/MagisterAPI/README.md

 You can download selenium using `pip install selenium` or `pip3 install selenium`.

 #### Drivers
 Selenium requires a driver to interface with the chosen browser.
-Make sure it’s in your PATH, e. g., place it in `/usr/bin` or `/usr/local/bin`.
+Make sure it’s in your PATH, e. g., place it in `/usr/bin` or `/usr/local/bin` on linux.
 Links to some of the more popular browser drivers:

 * Chrome: 	https://sites.google.com/chromium.org/driver/